projectacrn/acrn-hypervisor/doc/introduction/index.rst

 Introduction to Project ACRN
 ############################

-The open source project ACRN defines a device hypervisor reference stack and an architecture for running multiple software subsystems, managed securely, on a consolidated system by means of a virtual machine manager.
+ACRN™ is a, flexible, lightweight reference hypervisor, built with real-time and safety-criticality in mind, optimized to streamline embedded development through an open source platform.
+ACRN defines a device hypervisor reference stack and an architecture for running multiple software subsystems, managed securely, on a consolidated system by means of a virtual machine manager (VMM).
 It also defines a reference framework implementation for virtual device emulation, called the "ACRN Device Model".

 The ACRN Hypervisor is a Type 1 reference hypervisor stack, running directly on the bare-metal hardware, and is suitable for a variety of